Doumbiasoft/capstone-one-quick-recipe/documentations/proposal.md

 **f.
 What features make your site more than CRUD?**

 - Mailing system
-- Registration with Google, Facebook, and Apple Authentication
+- Sign in and up with Email
+- Sign in and up using Google

 **Do you have any stretch goals?**